dbpokorny/autoclave/README.md

     assert(x["foo$" + foreignURL][1] == host || x["foo$" + foreignURL][1] == "*");
     x["foo$" + foreign] = x["foo$" + host];

-code that executes with origin equal to the superbot can now "see" the properties "foo" and "bar" on the object x, and the superbot can access this value with the expression "x.foo" or "x['foo']".
-This is made possible by rewriting the syntax tree for expressions matching the patterns "a.b" and "a[b]" described above.
+code that executes with origin equal to the superbot can now "see" the property "foo" on the object x, and the superbot can access this value with the expression "x.foo" or "x['foo']".

-#### `ACcanExportProperty(subject, foreignURL, property)`
+#### `ACcanExportProperty(obj, foreignURL, property)`

-#### `ACcanExportProperties(subject, foreignURL, properties)`

 In order to see whether or not a given property can be exported to, these library functions (which, being system functions, execute "without origin" and therefore without the constraint that it only read from and write to properties with a
-$-URL extension) return true or false depending on whether or not the subject[property] can be exported to the supplied URL.
+$-URL extension) return true or false depending on whether or not the obj[property] can be exported to the supplied URL.
 It is implemented as

-    var ACcanExport = function ACcanExport(hostURL, subject, foreignURL, property) {
+    var ACcanExport = function ACcanExport(hostURL, obj, foreignURL, property) {
-        var token = subject[property + foreignURL];
+        var token = obj[property + foreignURL];
         return (token instanceof Array && token.length == 2 &&
             token[0] == "#import" && (token[1] == hostURL || token[1] == "*"));
     };